ComfyWear/ComfyWearBackEnd/README.md

      ```
      python manage.py runserver
      ```
+     This going to take some time when you do the first prediction (It is downloading the model's weights).

 ## Testing
    - To run the tests, read the "Note" section below and run the following command: